 For many years I longed to see Matariki.
 Then in 2007 I awoke in the vast space of the Australian desert.
 It was 3 a.m. as I wriggled out of my swag, shivering in the chill.
 I raised my eyes to the night sky and there it was, a brilliant, glittering cluster of seven main stars and dozens of tiny companions.
 It was just the way that ancient peoples all over the world have seen this constellation in their inky night skies.

 There I stood on the red desert earth, receiving Matariki, the wonder and the tenderness of it.
-I remembered how Maori would greet the wanderer with vigorous dancing, chanting and tears of joy.
+I remembered how Maori have always greeted the wanderer with vigorous dancing, chanting and tears of joy.
 Now I knew why.

 Be with your longing